ReneGuillen/Photo_Editor_Android/README.md

 # PhotoEditor-Android-App

-# ANDROID MOBILE APP BUILD WITH JAVA AND ANDROID STUDIO
+# MOBILE APP BUILD WITH JAVA / ANDROID STUDIO

 ProfileFit allows its users to edit, crop and fit any picture into the best size for all social media including Facebook, Instagram, Whatsapp and Twitter.